Ganymede-Bio/website-docusaurus/docs/nodes/App/Snowflake_Write.md

 ### Notes
-Prior to usage, Snowflake must be configured to permit Ganymede access with the following:
+Prior to usage, the following secrets must be configured in your Ganymede environment:
-Snowflake login credentials
+- **snowflake_user**: Snowflake user name
+- **snowflake_pass**: Snowflake password
-Snowflake account
+- **snowflake_account**: Snowflake account identifier
-Snowflake role
+- **snowflake_role**: Snowflake role
-Snowflake warehouse
+- **snowflake_warehouse**: Snowflake warehouse

-Please reach out to Ganymede for configuration assistance.
+Secrets can be configured by clicking on the gear icon in the upper-right hand of the Ganymede application, then selecting Settings and navigating to the Settings tab.
+If you need assistance, please don't hesitate to reach out to Ganymede.